Victorian Genealogy

 For early burial records (1803-1853) see Burial Records.

-For burial or funeral records held by religious institutions other than early burial records (1803-1853) see Church and Synagogue Records.
+For burial or funeral records held by religious institutions other than early burial records (1803-1853) see Religious Records.

 For funeral notices see Newspapers, Magazines and Journals.